mog-monster/chess-clock/README.md

 # chess-clock
-# shift registers
+# arduino

-Shift register PDF's, code, explanations and plans.
+Main is undeveloped and useless at this point, branches look at different interpretations.